jambolo/advent-of-code-2025/README.md

 ## Day 6

 Yawn.
 I considered loading the data into a matrix and transposing, but it was easier to just process it the naive way.

+## Day 7

+I think this one was easy because AoC has trained me to expect a solution that doesn't require enumeration.